haskavg/TMW_Bot/README.md

     `TMDB_API_KEY=YOUR_TMDB_API_KEY`

-4. Run the bot with `python main.py`
+4. Run the bot with `python main.py`, make sure your bot has [Privledged Message Intents](https://discord.com/developers/docs/events/gateway#privileged-intents)
+5. Run `%sync_global` or `%sync_guild` to create application commands within your server

+## How to run on Docker

+1. Clone the repository
+2. Build the docker image with `docker build -t discord-tmw-bot .`
+3. Create a copy of `.env.example` and rename it `.env`, modify the variables to fit your environment
+4. `docker compose up -d`

 ## Overwrite Settings